ousseynoukone/skilluxfrontendflutter/README.md

 - Node.js (v14 or later)
 - npm (v6 or later)
 - PostgreSQL (v12 or later)
+- Flutter (V3.22.1 • channel stable • || Tools • Dart 3.4.1 • DevTools 2.34.3)

 ### Endpoints (Swagger-autogen)
 Swagger autogen used : You might have as well a glimpse of all endpoints and some additional informations , but since it's auto-genarated , you might not have all effective informations.
-Refer to mostly PostMan collection.
+Reffer to, mostly, on  PostMan collection.

 #### SWGGER IS RUNNING AT  {host}/api-docs:{server_port}